 Credit Card Travel Protection: Most Common Limitations

-Gold credit card insurance is usually valid until three months and cannot be extended, unlike international health insurance policies.
+Gold credit card insurance is usually only valid for three months and cannot be extended, unlike international health insurance policies.
 If you change your itinerary to extend the stay beyond a fixed period, your credit card travel insurance coverage would immediately cease.

 - Limited and low maximum coverage limit which is usually $10,000 or less

-- May only cover accidents and not sickness
+- May only cover accidents and not sicknesses

 - May not cover emergency or medical evacuations

-- May not cover trip cancellation just for any reason, as only certain scenarios are covered, including accidental serious injury, natural disaster, airlines labor strike, travel provider goes on strike, sudden termination from job.
+- May not cover trip cancellation just for any reason, as only certain scenarios are covered, including accidental serious injury, natural disaster, airlines labor strike, travel provider goes on strike or sudden termination from job.